bitcoin-sv/go-broadcast-client/README.md

 ## What is library doing?

-It is a wrapper around the [Bitcoin SV Overlay API](https://bitcoin-sv.github.io/arc/api.html) that allows you to interact with the API in a more convenient way by providing a set of custom features to work with multiple nodes and retry logic.
+It is a wrapper around the [Bitcoin SV ARC API](https://bitcoin-sv.github.io/arc/api.html) that allows you to interact with the API in a more convenient way by providing a set of custom features to work with multiple nodes and retry logic.

 ## Custom features